 UPDATE: A comment (see bottom of post) by Brad suggests I am mistaken: “Camp site 6 at walker creek (there are 8) is alongside an amazing spring fed flowing creek”.
 So, if you’re doing the Tabletop Track check it out and let me know how you find it!

 Finally I reach a more promising creek about 16.3km from the Tjenya Falls camp site.
 After following the creek for a few hundred metres, there’s a perfect spot for a quick dip and to re-fill water bottles.
 While not an approved camping spot, I’d pick this over the Walker Creek camp site if I was doing the walk over three days.

 The track follows the creek for about 500, before it crosses near some nice cascades and heads up a small ridge.

-Less then a kilometre there’s a another nice creek that the trail crosses.
+Less then a kilometre further there’s a another nice creek, which the trail crosses.